harvardartmuseums/api-docs/sections/object.md

 **copyright** describes the copyright of the object

+**createdate** describes the date and time the record was created in the museum's electronic catalogue system

 **dated** describes the time frame in which the object was created
 This field contains a free text expression of the object’s date of creation.
 It is most often used for display purposes.
 We use BC and BCE ([Common Era notation](https://en.wikipedia.org/wiki/Common_Era)) to qualify dates.